 Legal: Attorney-client privilege requires strict controls on recorded conversations.

-Consult with your legal team to ensure your transcription and retention practices comply with applicable regulations.
+Talk to your legal team to make sure your transcription and retention practices comply with applicable regulations.

 Tips for Better Sales Call Transcription Accuracy